OctopusDeploy/docs/docs/api-and-integration/calamari.md

 position: 100
 ---

 Prior to **Octopus 3.0**, Tentacles were responsible for performing deployment steps.
-Tentacles were *smart*.They knew how to transform configuration files, modify IIS, and much, much more.
+Tentacles were *smart*.
+They knew how to transform configuration files, modify IIS, and much, much more.

 ![](/docs/images/3048177/3278198.png)